The truth is one of the best tools you have against HIV infection.

 Myth: HIV can be transmitted through hugs and kisses.

 You do not need to be afraid to hug, hold hands, or even kiss someone with HIV infection.
 HIV is transmitted through infected fluids such as semen, vaginal fluid, and blood, as well as between mother and child.
 However, you should still practice good hygiene, says Dr. Laurence.
-For example, don’t share a razor or even a toothbrush since gums can bleed and infections can spread that way (but, um, you really should not be sharing toothbrushes with anyone).
+For example, don’t share a razor or even a toothbrush since gums can bleed and infections can spread that way (but, um, you really should not be sharing toothbrushes with anyone in the first place).

 Myth: There’s no reason to practice safe sex if both partners are HIV-positive.